softworkz/embyuserwiki/Library-Setup.md

 ## Enable real-time monitoring

-To have Emby monitor changes and addition of content, real-time monitoring must be enabled.
+To have Emby monitor changes to files and addition of content, real-time monitoring should be enabled.

 NB.
 This option is only available on supported filesystems.